Urban BioFilter

 An Installation Example

-We have already installed this NBS in Valladolid, specifically in two squares: Zorrilla and Rinconada.
+ready installed this NBS in Valladolid, specifically in two squares: Zorrilla and Rinconada.

 These were spaces with a lack of vegetation and shade, where in addition to increasing biodiversity, improving air quality, and reducing temperature, they also contributed to urban revitalization by being an attraction for visitors and regular users.